Skip to main content

 Done.
 5 files · 94 tokens (vs ~1,100 without kit)

-Up and running in 5 minutes
+Up and running in five minutes.

 Two commands to install.
 Pick a template.
 Start building.

-Install the Kit
+Install the kit

-One command inside Claude Code - or clone manually.
+One command inside Claude Code, or clone manually.

-Pick a Template
+Pick a template

 Copy the matching CLAUDE.md for your project type.

-Start Building
+Start building

 Skills, agents, and MCP tools activate automatically.